65th Infantry Division "Granatieri di Savoia": Defence of Ethiopia (1941)

 After Emperor Selassie returned to Ethiopia on 18 January 1941, the last units of the Granatieri di Savoia left Addis Ababa to cover as many threats from insurgents and foreign powers as possible.
 The divisional command and LXV Machine Gun Battalion took positions along the Awash River.
-A machine gun company, the II and III artillery groups (with 65/17 infantry support guns) took positions at Amba Alagi.
+A machine gun company, the II and III groups with 65/17 mod.
+13 mountain guns took positions at Amba Alagi.
 The bulk of the forces (10th and 11th Grenadier regiments, the 11th CC.NN.
-Legion, I Artillery Group (with 65/17 infantry support guns) and IV Artillery Group (with 100/17 howitzers) were stationed on the border with Eritrea.
-The V Artillery Group (with 105/28 howitzers) was stationed in Dire Dawa.
+Legion, I Group with 65/17 mod.
+13 mountain guns, and IV Group with 100/17 mod.
+14 howitzers were stationed on the border with Eritrea.
+The V Group with 105/28 cannons was stationed in Dire Dawa.

 The division's main force got hit first.
 As the Battle of Keren started on 5 February 1941, the Granatieri di Savoia mostly held their positions and counter-attacked, resulting in the failure of the British attack by 13 February 1941.
 Subsequently, the British forces paused for a month to gather more troops and supplies.
 A renewed British attack from 15 March 1941 had not made any initial penetrations, but on 27 March 1941 British armor penetrated Italian defences and was advancing on the Keren plain, forcing the Italians to fall back.
 The retreat failed, and the British forced the Italian garrisons at Adi Tekelezan to surrender on 1 April 1941.
 Consequently, Massawa fell on 8 April 1941.

-The V Artillery Group in Dire Dawa was also engaged in heavy fighting from 17 March 1941 to 27 March 1941, and the last remnants of the group were overrun near Harar.
+The V Group in Dire Dawa was also engaged in heavy fighting from 17 March 1941 to 27 March 1941, and the last remnants of the group were overrun near Harar.
 British Forces reached the defense line along the Awash River by the end of March 1941.
 After several delaying battles by Italian machine gunners, the defence line was penetrated to such an extent that on 3 April 1941 the commander of the Granatieri di Savoia ordered a retreat to Galla-Sidamo Governorate to prevent a complete encirclement.
 Italian forces were concentrating first at Shashamane and then at Sodo.
 On 20 April the survivors of the divisional command and LXV Machine Gun Battalion were merged with the remnants of the 25th Colonial Division.

 The last units of the Granatieri di Savoia entrenched at Togora Pass, Kalaga, and Cerarsi around Amba Alagi and participated in the Battle of Amba Alagi from 21 April 1941 to 17 May 1941.
 The last men of the Granatieri di Savoia Division surrendered on 19 May 1941 after their supply of drinking water was exhausted.